What is distributed ledger technology (DLT)?

 Although DLT adoption is in its early stages, the technology has already shown its ability in many cases to bring benefits to users, including the following:

-- increased reliability and resiliency because there's no longer a central system that creates the potential for a single point of failure; and
+- Increased reliability and resiliency because there's no longer a central system that creates the potential for a single point of failure.

 Blockchain and DLT: How they relate and differ

 The terms distributed ledger technology and blockchain are often used together -- and, sometimes, even interchangeably.
 They are not the same, however.